 Dermatologist’s Advice: Stay away from shampoos or hair lotions that promote increased hair growth.
 In practice, only one thing helps patience.
 Make sure you eat a healthy diet and eat enough vitamins and minerals.
 And enjoy the new happiness with your baby!

 You’ll see: After nine months to a year, the problem has been resolved on its own.
 With longer hair, you will notice that many short hairs regrow at the hairline – for you the sign: now your hair growth normalizes again.

 What To Do If The Hair Loss Stops?

 If you still have the feeling that your hair loss is not improving significantly nine months after birth, you should contact your gynecologist or visit a dermatologist.

-She will investigate whether you are suffering from protein, vitamin, zinc or iron deficiency due to pregnancy and lactation.
-A nutritional deficit can be easily resolved – and fortunately, a serious illness is almost never behind the ugly phenomenon of hair loss in the first year with
+She will investigate whether you are suffering from protein, vitamin, zinc, or iron deficiency due to pregnancy and lactation.
+A nutritional deficit can be easily resolved – and fortunately, a serious illness is almost never behind the ugly phenomenon of hair loss in the first year with a

 Exciting Facts About Hair